 Fisherman's World - A Brief History

-Adding a historical dimension to the Hout Bay canvas Fisherman’s World features quaint Victorian cottages, surrounded by cobbled pathways, babbling brooks and countryside vistas which hobnob with Hout Bay’s original post office, fishermen’s houses, a fishing shed and the old gaol - embracing much of the village’s history.
+Adding a historical dimension to the Hout Bay canvas Fisherman’s World features quaint Victorian cottages, surrounded by cobbled pathways, babbling brooks and countryside vistas which hobnob with Hout Bay’s original post office, fishermen’s cottages, a fishing shed and the old gaol - embracing much of the village’s history.
 Preserved as if in a time capsule they function as unique retail spaces for one-of-a-kind art, craft and curios.

 Not to forget about a photo opportunity at the Wishing Well Tree growing behind the Hout Bay Trading Store.

-For more information about this fascinating area and its history the book Embracing Hout Bay is on sale at several local outlets including the Hout Bay Trading Store, Bay Books, Tobi and Mariner’s Wharf at the harbour.
+For more information about this fascinating area and its history, the book Embracing Hout Bay is on sale at several local outlets including the Hout Bay Trading Store, Bay Books, Tobi and Mariner’s Wharf at the harbour.